Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    ![](./Media/docker-recommend.png)

-### Task 4: Push the Docker Image of Recommendation service to Container registry
+### Task 4: Push the Docker Image of Recommendation service to the Container registry

 In this task, you'll Push miyagi-recommendation images to acr.